meltingice/CamanJS/README.md

 		});

 		// If you want to use a convolution kernel instead of manipulating each
-		// kernel directly, you can easily do it like this:
+		// pixel directly, you can easily do it like this:
 		Caman.manip.convolutionFilter = function () {
 			return this.processKernel('Convolution Filter', [
 				[1, 1, 1],